BerkeleyLibrary/framework/CONTRIBUTING.md

 - [node.js](https://nodejs.org/en/)
   - recommended: a Node version manager such as [nvm](https://github.com/nvm-sh/nvm)
 - [PostgreSQL](https://www.postgresql.org/)
+  - **Note:** In some cases it may be more convenient to keep the database in Docker even while running the app locally, as it avoids having to switch the database URL between test and development environments.
 - For system tests: [ChromeDriver](https://chromedriver.chromium.org/)
   and [Google Chrome](https://www.google.com/chrome)